mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Menu/Window/index.md

 *  **Summary:**

-    Summary provides a summary of your MAMP PRO setup, inlcluding all individual host settings.
+    Summary provides a summary of your MAMP PRO setup, including all individual host settings.